 Project management methodology is a form of approaching a project, and is the specific way in which projects are completed through the process groups of Initiating, Planning, Executing, Monitoring and Controlling, and Closing.
 The methodology chosen will depend on the industry as well as the project type.
 This course provides information about the traditional project management methodology.
 This course provides 4 professional development units in one 4-hour workshop.
-The tuition for this course is $200.

 Summarize the purposes of using project management methodologies

-- Describe the traditional or "stage-gate" methodology
+Describe the traditional or "stage-gate" methodology

-- The University of Phoenix reserves the right to modify courses.
+The University of Phoenix reserves the right to modify courses.

-- While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+While widely available, not all programs are available in all locations or in both online and on-campus formats.
+Please check with a University Enrollment Representative.

-- Continuing Education Units (CEUs) and Professional Development Units (PDUs) cannot be converted into academic credit.
+Continuing Education Units (CEUs) and Professional Development Units (PDUs) cannot be converted into academic credit.
 It is the student's responsibility to confirm whether or not CEUs/PDUs earned at University of Phoenix will be accepted by employers and/or applicable licensing agencies.

 Speak live with an enrollment representative M-F 6:00 a.m. — 6:00 p.m.
 MST.